 One of Japan’s “Three Significant Statues of Monju Bosatsu,” the Buddhist deity of wisdom and knowledge, can be found in this temple.
-As a result, students and other tourists flock to the temple to seek wisdom, as well as academic and personal success.
+As a result, students and other tourists flock to the temple to seek wisdom and academic and personal success.

-Photo of Kyoto #9: Hozugawa River, Arashimaya
+Reason #9: Hozugawa River, Arashimaya

 Nature has always inspired me to travel.
 Whether it is a simple lake or a tall mountain, I will forever be attracted to come to those places.
-There are just tons of benefits which we can get in nature.
+There are just tons of benefits that we can get in nature.
 We get better when we hike or when we go near the water.

 As Japan progressed, roads were built, and people stopped using the Hozugawa river to bring construction materials to the city.
 Now, it is used as a boat ride sightseeing destination with serene waters and colorful trees along the river.

 I really loved the sights from the river, too, like, the colorful trees during the autumn season.
-But after some research, I learned that there are rapids during the boat ride, and that could really be exciting!
+But after some research, I learned that there are rapids during the boat ride, which could really be exciting!

-Photo from Kyoto #10: Tsukubai at Ryoanji Zen Rock Garden
+Reason #10: Tsukubai at Ryoanji Zen Rock Garden

-Tsukubai is a washbasin installed in the entrance of a sacred place to allow visitors to wash their mouths and hands in preparation for a tea ceremony.
-On some occurrences, visitors use Tsukubai to clean the said parts of the body before visiting the grounds of a Buddhist temple.
+Tsukubai is a washbasin installed at the entrance of a sacred place to allow visitors to wash their mouths and hands in preparation for a tea ceremony.
+In some occurrences, visitors use Tsukubai to clean the said parts of the body before visiting the grounds of a Buddhist temple.

 It’s just a washbasin, a simple garden ornament, I thought.
-But what’s written on it makes it “really interesting,” especially for growth-seeking travelers.
-According to stonelantern.ch, the writings on the Tsukubai forms the anti-materialistic teachings of Buddhism.
+But what’s written on it makes it “really interesting,”, especially for growth-seeking travelers.
+According to stonelantern.ch, the writings on the Tsukubai form the anti-materialistic teachings of Buddhism.
 They translate to: